GMLC-TDC/HELICS/docs/configuration_options_reference.md

 ## Sample Configurations
 The JSON configuration file below shows all the configuration options in a single file along with their default values and shows what section of the file they should be placed in.
 Most JSON configuration files will require far fewer options than shown here; items marked with "**" are required.
 Many items have alternative names that are

 Many of the configuration parameters have alternate names that provide the same functionality.
-These sets of names are shown in the example below with each one quoted and separated by a "|".
+Only one of the names is shown in this configuration file but the alternative names are listed in the reference below.
+Generally, the supported names are the same string in nocase, camelCase, and snake_case.

 An example of one publication, subscription, named input, endpoint, and filter is also shown.
 The values for each of these options is arbitrary and in the case of filters, many more values are supported and a description of each is provided.